RightToPrivacy/wipri/README.md

 -H prints help; print out wipri command examples

--i generates a valid OUI based
+-i generates a valid OUI based mac identity

 -s txpower randomizer (experimental) randomizes the txpower of your device.
-This can WiFi confuse trackers that determine location by signal strength
+This confuses certain WiFI trackers that determine location by signal strength

 -a anonymous mode: launch coordinated random changes: each change happens simultaneously: when the mac address changes so does the hostname and txpower/signal.
 This is intended to simulate new devices.
 All 3 changes happen simultaneously, at changing, randomized times.